 \section{Abstract}

 We prove a measurable version of the Hall marriage theorem for actions of finitely generated abelian groups.
-In particular, it implies that for free measure-preserving actions of such groups, if two equidistributed measurable sets are equidecomposable, then they are equidecomposable using measurable pieces.
+In particular, it implies that for free measure-preserving actions of such groups and measurable sets which are suitably equidistributed with respect to the action, if they are are equidecomposable, then they are equidecomposable using measurable pieces.
 The latter generalizes a recent result of Grabowski, M\'ath\'e and Pikhurko on the measurable circle squaring and confirms a special case of a conjecture of Gardner.